Is (RED) a 501c3?

 Which Brands are Involved with (RED) so far?

-Our Proud Partners include: Apple, Starbucks, The Coca-Cola Company, Beats by Dr. Dre, Belvedere, Claro, SAP, Telcel and Live Nation Entertainment.
+Our Proud Partners include: Apple, Bank of America, Starbucks, The Coca-Cola Company, Beats by Dr. Dre, Belvedere, Claro, Galaxy Chocolate, SAP, Telcel and Live Nation Entertainment.
 Typically (RED) proud partners deliver a minimum of $1 million to the Global Fund annually.
-Our Special Edition Partners include: Jonathan Adler, Theory, HEAD, Kidrobot, Mophie, FEED, Sir Richard's Condom Company, Shazam, Girl Skateboards, Nanda Home, Bottletop, Tourneau, Fatboy USA and Bed Bath & Beyond.
+Our Special Edition Partners include: Moleskine, aden + anais, Square, Jonathan Adler, HEAD, Kidrobot, Mophie, FEED, Sir Richard's Condom Company, Girl Skateboards, Bottletop, Fatboy USA and Bed Bath & Beyond.
 These smaller companies designate a percentage of their profits from (RED) products for the Global Fund.
 While the amounts the special edition partners generate are less than $1 million a year, they are important members of the (RED) family as they help bring (RED)’s message into new and niche audiences.